 State Data Breach Notification Laws

 Tax practices with clients in multiple states must comply with the most stringent applicable notification requirements.
-Ransomware rollback systems that successfully prevent data access may reduce breach notification obligations in some jurisdictions, though legal counsel should evaluate specific circumstances.
+Ransomware rollback systems that successfully prevent unauthorized data access may reduce breach notification obligations in some jurisdictions, though legal counsel should evaluate specific circumstances.

 Cost-Benefit Analysis: Ransomware Rollback Investment vs. Attack Costs